shenchingtou/shikoku/content/docs/Resources/mt-ishizuchi-transport.md

  ![mountain office at ishizuchi](https://i2.wp.com/foundinshikoku.com/wp-content/uploads/2019/03/Mount-Ishizuchi-Web-4032.jpg?resize=860%252C571&ssl=1)There is a mountain lodge beside this office at the peak.

 You can refer to the [ryokans listed on this map](http://henro88map.com/pdf/ishizuchi.pdf?fbclid=IwAR0xPctDhRKRjW3XpqPk7NGxYj-mjGS_7roK90cIPElx25xz1oIdXNNUk74) and also look for rest huts along the trail.
-If you would like more detailed information, [please contact me.](mailto:athena@piccoloportfolios.com)

 ---